yorokobi/Puppet-8-for-DevOps-Engineers/ERRATA.md

 }
 ```

-The `notify` code example should have a space prior to the closing brace, as follows:
+:notebook: The `notify` code example should have a space prior to the closing brace, as follows:

 ```puppet
 notify { 'print a message to logs': }